ethicalhack3r/wordpress_plugin_security_testing_cheat_sheet/README.md

 - ```CURLOPT_SSL_VERIFYHOST``` if set to 0 then does not check name in host certificate
 - ```CURLOPT_SSL_VERIFYPEER``` if set to FALSE then does not check if the certificate (inc chain), is trusted
 - Check if HTTP is used to communicate with backend servers or APIs.
-A grep of "http://" should be sufficient.
+A grep for "http://" should be sufficient.

 ## Further reading/references: